Your Offshore Recruitment Partner: We Find, You Hire, We Manage.

 The best part?
 You can start with exactly the team size you need right now.
 Whether you need two analysts to handle your alert queue or twenty to build out a full investigation unit, we can get you the right people who already know their way around financial crime.
 These professionals understand transaction monitoring, sanctions screening, KYC reviews, and investigation management.
 They’re ready to integrate with your existing processes while bringing fresh perspectives on how to make your program more effective.
 Because at the end of the day, protecting your institution from financial crime isn’t just about compliance.
 It’s about having the right people watching for the threats that could genuinely hurt your business.

-Yes, Filipino Financial Crime Analysts are well-versed in US regulatory frameworks including the Bank Secrecy Act (BSA), USA PATRIOT Act, OFAC sanctions requirements, and FinCEN guidelines.
+These analysts are well-versed in US regulatory frameworks including the Bank Secrecy Act (BSA), USA PATRIOT Act, OFAC sanctions requirements, and FinCEN guidelines.
 Many hold CAMS (Certified Anti-Money Laundering Specialist) certifications and stay current with regulatory updates through continuous professional development.

 Explore an extensive range of roles that KamelBPO can seamlessly recruit for you in the Philippines.
 Here's a curated selection of the most sought-after roles across various industries, highly favored by our clients.